themaddoctor/linux-mybook-tools/README.md

     SW6316,
     INIC1607E,
     OXUF943SE.
+The tools are for drives whose USB-SATA bridge card has been damaged and removed.

 These tools are specifically for mounting encrypted drives.
 This allows the drive to be used in linux, for example to recover the files on it, but does not decrypt the disk for use on Windows.
-If you prefer to make a decrypted disk image, see the ReallyMine project (link below).
+If you prefer to make a decrypted disk image, see the ReallyMine project (link below), or use these tools for decryption and dd or ddrescue for imaging.

 If you would like to help in development in a simple way, please submit your keyblock (and password, if any).
 Keyblocks can be uploaded as zipped binary files or by pasting the output of &quot;hexdump -C&quot; into a comment.

-Users with MyPassport drives should look at this first: http://blog.acelaboratory.com/pc-3000-hdd-how-to-solder-a-sata-adapter-to-the-usb-western-digital-drive.html
+Users with MyPassport drives should look at this first: http://blog.acelaboratory.com/pc-3000-hdd-how-to-solder-a-sata-adapter-to-the-usb-western-digital-drive.html If you can convert to an SATA drive, then these tools can still be helpful.

-Users with MyBook Live drives should go here: http://n-dimensional.de/blog/2012/05/01/wd-mybook-live-data-rescue
+Users with MyBook Live drives should go here: http://n-dimensional.de/blog/2012/05/01/wd-mybook-live-data-rescue They are not encrypted, as far as I know.

 Please do not contact me about password recovery unless you can show proof of ownership for the drive.